Are you guilty of making these job search mistakes while trying to land a position? If you are, your success may have come to a grinding halt.

 9. Not Asking Questions During the Education Interview

 At the end of an interview, the potential employer will ask if you have any questions for them.

-Avoid asking questions that may have already been answered earlier, or that are addressed on the school’s website.
-If you do ask questions that could have been answering through a source, it would indicate you did not take the time to prepare for the interview or don’t listen well.
+Avoid asking questions that may have already been answered earlier or addressed on the school’s website.
+If you ask questions that could have been answered through a source, it would indicate you did not take the time to prepare for the interview or don’t listen well.
 These questions will show your interest in the school and how well prepared you are for the interview.
 Make sure the questions are brilliant and targeted.